gaogaotiantian/viztracer/docs/source/filter.rst

 When you are using ``--log_sparse``, due to the nature of the recording, some advanced features may not work with it.

 You can leave ``@log_sparse`` as it is when you are not running the script with VizTracer.
 It will be like a no-op

+If you want to log a piece of code, rather than a full function, please check :ref:`duration_event_label`.
+Duration Event is compatible with ``log_sparse``